syncfusion-content/javascript-docs/js/Gantt/Context-Menu.md

 * Outdent
 * Delete

-Context menu in Gantt can be enabled by uisng [enableContextMenu](/api/js/ejgantt#members:enablecontextmenu) property.
+Context menu in Gantt can be enabled by using [enableContextMenu](/api/js/ejgantt#members:enablecontextmenu) property.
 The following code example explains how to enable the context menu in Gantt control.

 {% highlight javascript %}